Equity Tuesday: Everyone is raising money at the same time – TechCrunch

 Monday Tuesday, our weekly kickoff that tracks the latest private market news, talks about the coming week, digs into some recent funding rounds and mulls over a larger theme or narrative from the private markets.
 You can follow the show on Twitter here and myself here.

 We are back from a long weekend here in America.
-But not break here in the States can stop the flow of global tech news.
+But no break here in the States can stop the flow of global tech news.
 So, here’s the rundown:

-- The Weekend: Tata bought BigBasket, setting up a fascinating ecommerce war in India.
+- The Weekend: Tata bought BigBasket, setting up a fascinating e-commerce war in India.
 China is cracking down on edtech companies, leading to an IPO freeze.
 And Wejo is going public via a SPAC.
 You can read its investor deck here.

 - This Morning: The are a zillion funding rounds in Europe and globally this morning, the start of what could be a super busy week’s cycle.
 Private Equity is buying Cloudera, which is a surprise.
 Nio had chip shortage issues that impacted its delivery cadence.
 The Chinese EV company does expect to meet its Q2 delivery goal, however.

 - Funding Rounds: Truebill raised $45 million.
 Chipper Cash raised $100 million.
 Zenyum raised $40 million.
 WeFox raised $650 million.
 Malt raised $97 million.
-Sennder raised $80 million. idwall raised $38 million.
+Sennder raised $80 million.
+Idwall raised $38 million.
 Belvo raised $43 million.
 And that was not even close to all the big ones.

 - Riff: Late last week we missed the Sprinklr filing.
 You can read it here.
 Quite a number of VCs have money riding on the IPO.